Skip to main content

 What Is an ECA and Why Does It Matter?

 An Educational Credential Assessment (ECA) is an official comparison of your foreign degree, diploma, or certificate to the Canadian education standard.
-It answers the question: "If you had studied this program in Canada, what credential would you have received?"
+It answers a simple question: "If you had studied this program in Canada, what credential would you generally have received?"
+The designated organization reviews your transcripts and degree, then issues a report stating the Canadian equivalent (for example, "comparable to a completed Canadian bachelor's degree").
+Express Entry uses that equivalency, not your original foreign credential name, to award education points.

-For immigration purposes, an ECA is required by Express Entry if you want to claim education points under the Comprehensive Ranking System (CRS).
-Without an ECA:
+For immigration purposes, an ECA is generally required by Express Entry if you studied abroad and want to claim education points under the Comprehensive Ranking System (CRS).
+Without a valid ECA for your foreign education:

 • !
-Your foreign degree receives 0 education points in Express Entry
+Your foreign degree generally cannot be counted for education points in Express Entry

 • !
-Your education cannot be combined with language skills in the Skill Transferability factors
+Your education cannot be combined with language and work experience in the Skill Transferability factors, where some of the largest point gains come from

 Use the CRS Calculator to see how your education points affect your overall score with and without an ECA.

-International Qualifications Assessment Service (IQAS)Academic credentials; Alberta government service, accepted nationally for immigration~$20015–20 business days
+International Qualifications Assessment Service (IQAS)General academic credentials; Alberta government service, accepted nationally for immigrationVerify on official siteVerify on official site

 Regulated vs Unregulated Professions